victorshx/kaplan360-api/README.md

 kaplan360-api is an unofficial REST API for the Kaplan360 mobile application, I painstainly reverse-engineered the mobile application, and looked through dozens of OpenAM/OpenIDM knowledgebase for 1-2 weeks to chain the private API requests.
 It is built using Node.js, Express.js, and uses ES6 syntax and Async-Await/Promise for code clarity and performance.

 kaplan360-api offers a few key features:
-- Intuitive API, no handling of complex multi-chaining OAuth2 and OpenAM/OpenIDM REST API.
+- Intuitive API, no handling of complex multi-chaining OAuth2 and OpenAM/OpenIDM REST API to authenticate or refresh token.
 - Extended Classroom Schedule, from the first session to last session! **(coming soon)**
 - Extended Attendance Status, view previous month and further! **(coming soon)**
 - Raw Profile Info.  **(coming soon)**